 UCISA exists to promote excellence in the application of information systems and services in support of teaching, learning, research and administration in higher and further education.

-- To identify best practice and to spread its use through
+- Identifying best practice and spreading its use through

 - the organisation of conferences, seminars and workshops;

-- the publication, including electronic publication, of material;
+- the publication, including electronic publication, of best practice material;

 - Informing and supporting policy-making processes within institutions and nationally on the cost-effective application of information systems and services through: